16sharder/Color-Scheme-Generator/README.md

 The colors in the scheme are based on the quantity of pixels in specific color ranges that are found within the image.

 The program process itself is simple - all you have to do is pick an image and click upload.
-The user can also optionally play around with the scheme, by swapping colors, editing colors, and more.
+The user can also optionally play around with the scheme by swapping colors, editing colors, and more.
 Results from the program can be downloaded as a pdf for future use.

+Interacts with a microservice created for this project by Michael Hrenko, with the purpose of converting color codes from RGB to HSB and back.

 Please feel free to leave me any comments or suggestions!